Kathleen Lavoie: Early life and education

-Lavoie was an undergraduate student at the University of New Hampshire.
-She graduated in 1972 and moved to Indiana University Bloomington, where she worked toward a master's degree in microbiology.
-Lavoie joined the University of Illinois at Chicago Circle for doctoral research, where she investigated the decomposition of cave rat dung.
-After earning her doctorate, she joined the faculty at the University of Michigan–Flint.
+Lavoie graduated from the University of New Hampshire in 1972 with a degree in microbiology and earned a master's degree in microbiology from Indiana University in 1976.
+Lavoie joined the University of Illinois at Chicago Circle for doctoral research, where she investigated the decomposition of cave rat dung and earned her doctorate in biological sciences in 1982.

 Research and career

-In 1997, Lavoie joined State University of New York at Plattsburgh (SUNY Plattsburgh) as Dean of Arts and Sciences.
+After serving as acting dean of arts and sciences at the University of Michigan-Flint, Lavoie joined the State University of New York at Plattsburgh in 1997 as Dean of Arts and Sciences.

 Lavoie was an expert and a fan of bats.
 According to the State University of New York, the shelves in her office were full of stuffed animal versions of bats.
 Lavoie led several research tips to caves, including the Mammoth Cave National Park in Kentucky.
 The cave contains several hundred miles of passages.
 On such visits, Lavoie studied the terrestrial ecosystems.
 This involved counting the number of Hadenoecus subterraneus, which can be used to estimate the health of the cave.
 To fairly evaluate the number of crickets, she divided the cave into sections.
 She also explored the Carlsbad Caverns National Park and Cueva de Villa Luz.
 The Cueva de Villa Luz is rich in hydrogen sulfide and smells of rotten eggs.
 Lavoie appeared in the 2004 National Geographic television program Amazing Caves.

 Lavoie stepped down as Dean of the Faculty of Arts and Sciences at SUNY Plattsburgh in 2012.
 She was awarded the Chancellor's Award for Excellence in Scholarship and Creative Activities in 2017.